NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/javascript.md

 Example:
 ```
-  const quadrantNames =
-    '["Techniques", "Platforms", "Tools", "Languages & Frameworks"]';
+const quadrantNames = '["Techniques", "Platforms", "Tools", "Languages & Frameworks"]';
 const ringNames = '["Adopt", "Trial", "Assess", "Hold"]';
 ```

 ## Thoughtworks one file JS
 The original Thoughtworks tech radar is build on having a Docker container or a Webpack to start a server.
-In this version of the Tech Radar, these technologies have been removed.
-Furthermore, all Thoughtworks specific javascript files have been moved into one large js file called renderingTechRadar.js.
+Furthermore, the original Thoughtworks js files are split into their own specific "need"-case.
+In this version of the Tech Radar, all js files are combined into one large script file called <mark style="background-color: #69a8f5; margin:0 4px; padding: 0 4px"> ./src/HTML/js/renderingTechRadar.js </mark>.

 ## Updating Thoughtworks radar
-In the original Thoughtworks tech radar, the js files are split into their own specific "need"-case.
-In this version of the Tech Radar, all js files are combined into one large script file called <mark style="background-color: #69a8f5; margin:0 4px; padding: 0 4px"> ./src/HTML/js/renderingTechRadar.js </mark>.
-Inside renderingTechRadar.js comments are inserted before each block of code, showcasing which Thoughtworks js file the code originated from.
+Inside renderingTechRadar.js comments outline each block of code, showcasing which Thoughtworks js file the code originated from.
 To update the Tech Radar properly, locate the commented code block you seek and update them from the Thoughtworks js file.

 ## Updating Thoughtworks radar with a library or script
 To add a library or another script to the Tech Radar you can add it by using requireJS.
 First, add you script link or library link inside <mark style="background-color: #69a8f5; margin:0 4px; padding: 0 4px"> ./src/HTML/js/requireConfig.js </mark>.

 Example: